-Revenue includes expenses billed to clients, and revenues related to billings to other EYG member firms.
-Revenue amounts disclosed in this report include revenues from both audit and non-audit clients
+Revenue represents revenues of the audit firm Ernst & Young Assurance Services S.R.L and includes expenses billed to clients and revenues related to billings to other EYG member firms.
+Revenue amounts disclosed in this report include revenues from both audit and non-audit services.